 Plants need the right pH balance and nutrients to grow.
 Compost, fertilizers, and organic mulches such as leaves will add the right mixture of nutrients.
 Mix these up into the soil and begin setting your plantings for a beautiful flower bed or spring garden.
 If you are worried that your soil isn’t getting the right amount of nutrients, you can always perform a soil test.
 These tests are available at your local home improvement store as you can see what the pH balance is in the yard and get the right fertilizer.

 You have a beautiful custom home, so you should have a beautiful yard.
-By taking these simple steps to prepare for the spring planting, you can grow healthy plants year after year.
-Show off your wonderful yard to the neighbors who will be jealous and ask for tips on how they can improve their own yards.
+By keeping these spring planting tips in mind, you can grow healthy plants year after year.
+Show off your wonderful yard to the neighbors who will be jealous and ask for spring gardening tips on how they can improve their own yards.